 How can I protect myself?

-There are several steps you can take to minimise the damage, and even bring the caller to task:
+There are several steps you can take to minimise the damage, and even catch the caller out:

 - Record each incident.
-If you’re the victim of a continued phone harassment assault, make a note of when the calls came in and what was said.
-Take down as much information as you can, because you may need it as evidence later;
+If you’re the victim of a continued phone harassment, make a note of when the calls came in and what was said.
+Take down as much information as you can, because you may need it as evidence later.

 - Inform your phone provider.
 All companies will have a policy for dealing with dodgy calls.
-Some may be able to trace the caller, or bar calls from that number.
+Some may be able to trace the caller, or stop calls from that number.
 Others may advise you to contact the police.
 Whatever the case, you’ve done the right thing by making a complaint.
-Don’t suffer this alone;
+Don’t suffer this alone.

 - Screen your calls.
-Either let it go to answer machine, or talk to your phone provider about a caller identification service.
+Either let it go to the answering machine, or talk to your phone provider about a caller identification service.
 A recorded message could help if you want to press charges, and this kind of tactic effectively prevents the caller from communicating with you directly, so you don’t have to answer the phone and give them a reaction.